triggermesh/docs/docs/concepts/scaling.md

 Routing | Yes |

 !!! tip "Tip"
-    When a component that does not support scaling reachs its maximum capacity it is usually a good practice to partition the external service/data and configure multiple components.
+    When a component that does not support scaling reaches its maximum capacity it is usually a good practice to partition the external service/data and configure multiple components.

 ## Scaling behavior